kjohn3/jekyll-now/_posts/2016-6-12-First-Post.md

 **Pick of the week!**

-I found this on Reddit, and thought it was interesting: http://code.joejag.com/2016/anti-if-the-missing-patterns.html.
-I generally feel like I use way too many conditionals when I could refactor my code into something more elegant, but I didn't know it was a common issue people had.
+[I found this on Reddit, and thought it was interesting.](http://code.joejag.com/2016/anti-if-the-missing-patterns.html) I generally feel like I use way too many conditionals when I could refactor my code into something more elegant, but I didn't know it was a common issue people had.
 The workarounds presented here are fairly common sense, but not something I've thought to use usually (other than NullObjects which are incredibly useful.)